 - International licensee-to-consumer

 Do you notice a recurring theme?
-They all begin with the word licensee: no liquor licensing license, no FedEx shipping.
+They all begin with the word licensee: no liquor license, no FedEx shipping.

 FedEx Penalty For Shipping Alcohol

 FedEx, like UPS, is legally permitted to ship alcoholic beverages.
 Attempting to ship alcohol via FedEx is not unlawful in and of itself.
 FedEx's internal policy states that they will only send with licensed organizations.
 That implies you'll be violating FedEx's terms of service rather than federal or state law.
-As a result, you may face a fine, and your shipment will almost probably be confiscated.
+As a result, you may face a fine, and your shipment will likely be confiscated.

 Shipping Alcohol USPS